-The state bases its revenues upon average numbers of students enrolled per day until March 31 (ADM).
+March 31 Average Daily Membership (ADM) is important because the State bases its revenues upon average numbers of students enrolled per day until March 31

-^{} Special education students participating in the Piedmont Regional Education Program (PREP) & in the Community Based Intervention Program (CBIP) are counted in the regional programs, not in the Mar.
+Special education students participating in the Piedmont Regional Education Program (PREP) & in the Community Based Intervention Program (CBIP) are counted in the regional programs, not in the Mar.
 31 ADM.